lusy/webtech-legoflowers/README.md

 ![Configuration](spring-initializr.png)

 You can use the tool to configure the project as desired and let it generate the initial project setup.

+2. Start development server

+You can start the `tomcat` development server directly when running the application in IntelliJ.

+If no further problems are encountered, the webserver is listening to port `8080`.